-As a courtesy to the Druplicon (see below) and other members of the chat room, please do not include "Drupal" or any variation of it in your name.
+As a courtesy to the Druplicon (see below) and other members of the chat room, please do not include "Drupal" or any variation of it in your IRC nickname.

 Use the same IRC nick that you use with drupal.org

 Most people use their Drupal user name as their nick in IRC.
 If that name is already taken on freenode, then append a dash or numerals to the name.
-Many IRC clients will automatically append an underscore to your nick upon join if the name is already taken.
-Having a familiar nick allows for consistency between IRC and the Drupal site.
+Most IRC clients will automatically append an underscore to your nick upon joining if that name is already taken.
+Having a familiar nick allows for consistency between IRC and your Drupal persona.

 If you are using a different name on IRC than on Drupal.org, you may wish to use an IRC cloak.
 Information on obtaining one is here: http://groups.drupal.org/node/5403